The notion of technical debt is not well understood, so let’s start there.

 That’s where the notion of “Technical Debt” comes from.

 Paradoxically, trading perfection for fast feedback usually gets us closer to perfection (or, at least, very good) faster.
-By going into debt and then quickly paying that debt off by learning what’s wrong through feedback and refactoring, we get to a better place in less time.
+By going into debt and then quickly paying that debt off by learning what’s wrong through feedback and then acting on that feedback, we get to a better place in less time.

 Tech debt accrues naturally as you write your code.
 Managed correctly, it works like a credit card.
 You pay off the card every month.
 If you don’t do that, the debit increases to the point that you can’t pay it off.
 You are buried under the interest payments.
 In Agile, the equivalent of paying off your card is refactoring to incorporate the things you learned by releasing.
 When you see something that’s wrong based on what you know now, fix it.
 If you don’t “pay off the debt”—don’t eliminate the hard-to-work-on code that doesn’t do what our users need—you’ll be buried under the “interest.”

 Once you learn, you pay off the debt.
-To quote Ward Cunningham, who invented the notion of technical debt, the team changed the code “so it looked like they knew what they were doing to begin with.”
+To quote Ward Cunningham, who invented the notion of technical debt: “[the team changed the code] so it looked like they knew what they were doing to begin with.”
 (I strongly recommend watching Ward’s video on tech debt.)

 Let me repeat this because it’s important.
 There shouldn’t be any known bugs at release and you should fix other bugs the instant they appear.
 Tech debt is not sloppy, badly written code.
 There is never an excuse for that.
 It slows you down to the point that agility is impossible.
 You cannot move fast enough if you can’t trust your code.
 The notion that you have to write sloppy code to get it out the door faster is a costly myth (to borrow a phrase from Deming).
 A plethora of bugs is not “tech debt.”
 It’s incompetence.
 It destroys programmer effectiveness.

-Also, not retiring your debt as soon as you can will eventually bury the company.
+On the down side, not retiring your debt can bury the company.
 Nokia died under the weight of its tech debt (a technical architecture that wouldn’t let their developers make changes fast enough).
 Tech debt leads to things like build times measured in days.
 Agility is not possible in that sort of environment.